 In the fall of the 9th grade year, youth will participate in the Confirmation Worship (Affirmation of Baptism Worship).
 We are working on a special time for youth to consider their own beliefs and faith prior to the weekend of Confirmation.
 Stay tuned for more information coming soon!

-You can find all of this information in our Registration Packet.
+You can find all of this information in our Orientation Packet.
 While we do have a list of "things to do" during the Confirmation Ministry year, we would like all families to know we will work with you to give your youth the best possible experience in faith formation we can.
 (If there are any concerns regarding this please contact Michael.)